 This is also reflected in the funding going to innovation.
 In our surveys, we found that for the first time, more than half of our customers had dedicated budget dollars to implementing ideas and that only 6% expected their budget to be reduced in any way.
 This helps explain why we saw an 18% spike in confidence that customers have the tools and leadership to make real change within their organizations, and more than half reported engagement with top-level leadership at their organization.

-Probably the most fascinating result, however, was how output was measured.
-When we asked what were the most common performance metrics were for innovation teams, we found that while saving money and time, and collecting and executing ideas, were the most important, close behind were both customer and employee satisfaction.
+Probably the most fascinating result, however, was how the output was measured.
+When we asked what the most common performance metrics were for innovation teams, we found that while saving money and time, and collecting and executing ideas, were the most important, close behind were both customer and employee satisfaction.

 This likely reflects the abrupt change in customer service approaches and employee satisfaction tracking that happened when face-to-face interaction was restricted and eCommerce became paramount.
 We expect that this will continue into 2021, not least because pre-pandemic, our clients were looking at how to incorporate eCommerce and social engagement approaches into their platforms and processes.